-Shaina Semiatin leads Apeel Sciences’ Talent Team as our Talent Acquisition Manager.
-That means, if you’re applying for a job at Apeel Sciences, you will probably interact with her!
-Besides being extraordinary at finding great candidates, Shaina serves as the Chair of Diversity & Inclusion for the Santa Barbara Human Resources Association (SBHRA) and is even a published poet.
-She lives in Santa Barbara with her fiancée, Anjuli, and cat, Matzah.
-Learn more about Shaina and the best way to be offered a job at Apeel Sciences by reading on.1) Tell us about your job with Apeel Sciences.
+If you’re applying for a job at Apeel, chances are you’ll probably get to know Shaina Semiatin.
+She’s our Director of Talent Acquisition, and that means she knows a thing or two about what it takes to work here.
+Besides being extraordinary at finding great candidates, Shaina previously served as the Chair of Diversity & Inclusion for the Santa Barbara Human Resources Association (SBHRA).
+On top of that, she’s also a published poet.
+Shaina lives in Santa Barbara with her wife, Anjuli, and cat, Matzah.
+Learn more about Shaina and the best way to be offered a job at Apeel Sciences by reading on.

-I am Apeel Sciences’ Talent Acquisition Manager, which, put simply, means that I manage the day-to-day functions of the Talent Team, as well as our overarching talent acquisition strategy.
-This includes helping to fill positions in multiple domestic and international locations, and acting as a coach, trainer, and mentor for all of our internal stakeholders.
+SHAINA: Simply put, it means that I own the day-to-day functions of the Talent Acquisition Team, as well as our global talent acquisition strategy.
+This includes helping to fill positions in multiple domestic and international locations, as well as acting as a coach, trainer, and mentor for all of our internal stakeholders.
 I also work to define and evolve our employer brand on our website, out in public, and internally with all of our colleagues.

-At the end of the day, my job is to help set the path/trajectory of our incredible talent acquisition team and then to get out of the way so they can guide their own work along that path.
+Really, my job is to help set the path of our incredible talent acquisition team and then to get out of the way so they can succeed!!

 2) Have you always been interested in working in such a people-focused role?
 What brought you to where you are now in your career?